 - Dry chicken with a paper towel really well.
 Place the wings in a large bowl.
 Sprinkle baking powder over the wings.
 Toss until all wings are evenly covered in baking powder.

 - Line a large baking sheet with aluminum foil.
-Place a cooling rack on top and spray with Pam or rub with cooking oil to prevent sticking.
+Place a cooling rack (see note) on top and spray with Pam or rub with cooking oil to prevent sticking.

 - Lay the chicken wings on the rack, leaving space between the wings.